Political sociology: Introduction

-Political sociologists, throughout its broad manifestations, propose that in order to understand power, society and politics must be studied with one another and neither treated as assumed variables.
+Political sociologists, across their broad manifestations, propose that, to understand power, society and politics must be studied together and neither treated as assumed variables.
 In the words of political scientist Michael Rush, "For any society to be understood, so must its politics; and if the politics of any society is to be understood, so must that society."

 Origins

-The development of political sociology from the 1930s onwards took place as the separating disciplines of sociology and politics explored their overlapping areas of interest.
+The development of political sociology from the 1930s onwards occurred as the disciplines of sociology and politics explored their overlapping areas of interest.
 Sociology can be viewed as the broad analysis of human society and the interrelationship of these societies.
-Predominantly focused on the relationship of human behaviour with society.
-Political science or politics as a study largely situates itself within this definition of sociology and is sometimes regarded as a well developed sub-field of sociology, but is seen as a stand alone disciplinary area of research due to the size of scholarly work undertaken within it.
-Politics offers a complex definition and is important to note that what 'politics' means is subjective to the author and context.
-From the study of governmental institutions, public policy, to power relations, politics has a rich disciplinary outlook.
+Predominantly focused on the relationship between human behaviour and society.
+Political science or politics, as a field of study, largely situates itself within this definition of sociology and is sometimes regarded as a well-developed sub-field of sociology, but is seen as a standalone disciplinary area of research due to the scale of scholarly work undertaken within it.
+Politics offers a complex definition, and what 'politics' means is subjective to the author and context.
+From the study of governmental institutions, public policy, and power relations, politics has a rich disciplinary outlook.

-The importance of studying sociology within politics, and vice versa, has had recognition across figures from Mosca to Pareto as they recognised that politicians and politics do not operate in a societal vacuum, and society does not operate outside of politics.
+The importance of studying sociology within politics, and vice versa, has been recognised by figures from Mosca to Pareto, who noted that politicians and politics do not operate in a societal vacuum, and that society does not operate outside of politics.
 Here, political sociology sets about to study the relationships of society and politics.

-Numerous works account for highlighting a political sociology, from the work of Comte and Spencer to other figures such as Durkheim.
-Although feeding into this interdisciplinary area, the body of work by Karl Marx and Max Weber are considered foundational to its inception as a sub-field of research.
+Numerous works highlight political sociology, from the work of Comte and Spencer to other figures such as Durkheim.
+Although it feeds into this interdisciplinary area, the body of work by Karl Marx and Max Weber is considered foundational to the field's emergence as a subfield of research.

 Scope

 Overview

-The scope of political sociology is broad, reflecting on the wide interest in how power and oppression operate over and within social and political areas in society.
+The scope of political sociology is broad, reflecting widespread interest in how power and oppression operate across and within social and political spheres.
 Although diverse, some major themes of interest for political sociology include: